Mako Vunipola: British and Irish Lions

 Vunipola was selected for the 2013 British & Irish Lions tour to Australia.
 He replaced Alex Corbisiero during the second-half of the first test victory, started the defeat in the second test and again came off the bench in the final game as the Lions defeated Australia to win their first series in sixteen years.

 In 2017 Vunipola was again included by coach Warren Gatland for the British and Irish Lions.
 This time Vunipola would be touring to his birthplace in New Zealand.
 Vunipola's younger brother Billy was selected for the team as well, but withdrew before leaving for New Zealand, and was replaced by James Haskell in the squad.
 After strong performances during the tour, Vunipola started against the Māori All Blacks and the opening test of the series.
 He received a yellow card in the second test for a dangerous tackle on opposing fly-half Beauden Barrett and also started the drawn final game as the series finished level.

 In 2021 Vunipola was chosen for his third British and Irish Lions tour to complete the famous trilogy.
-Coming off the bench in the first test, starting the second test and coming off the bench in the third test, at the end of the tour he finished with nine consecutive test series appearances.
+Coming off the bench in the first test, starting the second test and coming off the bench in the third test, at the end of the tour he finished with nine consecutive test match appearances.